 Her love is working with children, staff and parents.
 Nothing makes her happier than to problem solve with adults to make things smoother and easier with the children!
 She obtained a BA from UC Berkeley in 2005 in Social Welfare, and brings what she learned into this "helping" profession.
 She brings a positive attitude and a hardworking ethic to Kid Time daily, and enjoys providing support for her staff on a daily basis.
 Her goal is to make Kid Time as consistent and harmonious as possible and to keep the stress levels low for the hardworking teachers!
 Leah is a hands-on director and works with the children every day, often changing diapers and reading stories right along with the teachers.
 In her tenure at Kid Time she has done every individual job at the school, which gives her the perspective to understand the staff and to meet their needs.

-She met Justin, her future husband in 1996 and has been married since 2001.
-In 2011, she had her first baby, Griffin.
+She met Justin, her future husband in 1996 in 2011 she had her first baby, Griffin.
 Leah was thrilled to be able to introduce her son to her school and counts herself lucky to have been there day in and day out watching him grow and to be a part of the Kid Time Community in a whole new way.
 She looks forward to the future and watching her "second baby", Kid Time continue to grow and thrive.

 None of this would be here without Steve Wilson!
 "Mr. Steve" was the original Owner of Kid Time since he opened the school back in 1984.
 He earned a BA in Psychology from UCSB and began working with school aged children.
 After running a YMCA program, he decided to try his hand at running his own.
 His varied interests and practical way of looking at life make him a very fun and eclectic teacher.
 He's a talented magician and delights the children regularly with his magic shows in the back yard.
 His skill at all things building related brought woodworking into the program; the children have opportunities to cut, hammer, saw and sand with safety glasses and all!
 Most importantly, his practical and logical way of looking at discipline was the foundation for our style of discipline and our basic philosophy of logical consequences and positive reinforcement.
 Showing and not telling is a direct result of Mr. Steve and the way he views the world!
 He has been and continues to be, an incredible mentor, teacher and friend to the school.
 We, here at Kid Time are forever thankful and lucky to have had such solid roots to grow from.